Seengemai

 Seengemai is a village under the municipal board of Sirsaganj in the Firozabad district of the Indian state of Uttar Pradesh.

 The village has an average elevation of 165 m and is located approximately 5 km from Sirsaganj.

 A bypass road for National Highway No.2 passes near the village, which rests on the banks of the river Aab-Ganga, a watercourse that dried up many years ago.

 During the past few years, the water supply to the village has been diminishing rapidly and the village is currently suffering from a water shortage.
-Local leaders hope to bring in trenching machinery to dig irrigation ditches to the nearby Naab-Kajshri river located to the southeast.

 Other villages near Seengemai include Nagla Nainsukh, Nagla Neewri, Nagla Maharam, Atapur and Kisraon.

 Seengemai Gram Panchayat

 Seengemai Gram Panchayat (the Gram/ Village Panchayat is the basic unit of local self-government) consists of Seengemai village and the two adjacent villages of Nagla Nainsukh and Nagla Newari.
 This Gram Panchayat currently reserves its Gram Pradhan (also known as the Sarpanch or Village Chieftain) candidature for people belonging to the Thakur in accordance with the directives laid down by the Constitution of India.